RagnarokMew/ZoteBoat/docs/components/enemies.typ

 ]

-`BaseEnemy` implements the base functionality for all enemies, including the hp display text used primarily for debugging.
+`BaseEnemy` implements the base functionality for all enemies, including the HP display text used primarily for debugging.

 All enemies have their own physics engine in order to interact with the world properly:

-- `GroundEnemy` has `arcade.PhysicsEnginePlatformer`, which is suited for gravity-based sprites
+- `GroundEnemy` has `arcade.PhysicsEnginePlatformer`, just like the player, which is suited for gravity-based sprites
-- `FlyingEnemy` has `arcade.PhysicsEngineSimple`, which is preferred for simple collision with platforms, without gravity
+- `FlyingEnemy` has `arcade.PhysicsEngineSimple`, which is preferred for simple collisions without gravity

-Enemies deal contact damage to the player and the taking/dealing damage logic handled in `GameView.update()`.
+Damage dealt between the player and enemies is handled by the logic included in `GameView.update()`.
+As such, the player will take contact damage when overlapping with an enemy sprite, while dealing damage through their attack.